edenb-dev/QR-Code-Generator/README.md

 ## How to use :

+### Generating the QR code.

-Open the Main.py file.<br/>
+1. Open the Main.py file.<br/>
-Click on the text field.<br/>
+2. Click on the text field.<br/>
-Write your message.<br/>
+3. Write your message.<br/>
-Click the "Generate QR" button.
+4. Click the "Generate QR" button.

-## How to export the QR code :
+### How to export the QR code :

-After generating the QR code, simply press the button below it.
+After generating the QR code, simply press the button below it.<br/>
-Pick a name and format, than and press save.
+Pick a name, path and format.<br/>
+Press save, and enjoy.<br/>